 Have a plan to pay off your vet school loans

-- Income-Driven Loan Forgiveness with 20-25 years of payments, or
+- Income-Driven Loan Forgiveness with 20 to 25 years of payments, or

 - Aggressive debt payoff with refinancing and 10 years of payments